Everything to Know About the World’s #1 Material.

 Beginning in 1988, all plastics were designated a number (1 through 7) to display, as defined today by ASTM International.
 The code number identifies what kind of resin each particular plastic product is made of.
 PET has been and always will be identified by the Resin Identification Code 1.

-While people are understandably concerned about plastic pollution, the impact of aluminum and glass containers hasn’t generated the same kind of headlines—but it needs some scrutiny too.
+While people are understandably concerned about plastic pollution, the impact of aluminum and glass containers hasn’t generated the same kind of headlines—but it needs scrutiny too.
 Let us show you how they compare.

-A February 2016 study on gas emissions by the U.S. Environmental Protection Agency, using the widely accepted Waste Reduction Model (WARM), shows that aluminum cans, even when manufactured with recycled materials, generate more tons of carbon dioxide (CO2) per ton of metal than do PET bottles or containers with recycled PET.
+A February 2016 study on gas emissions by the US Environmental Protection Agency, using the widely accepted Waste Reduction Model (WARM), shows that aluminum cans, even when manufactured with recycled materials, generate more tons of carbon dioxide (CO2) per ton of metal than PET bottles or containers with recycled PET.

 - Cans accumulate on ocean floors, in delicate coral reefs, and in bays and riverbeds.